 June 1, 2018 — Looking to reassure its customers, Bitfinex hires Freeh Sporkin & Sullivan (FSS), a law firm co-founded by Louis Freeh (yes, the same Freeh who held an advisory role at Sunlot Holdings) to confirm that Tether has $2.55 billion in its banks, enough to cover the USDT in circulation at the time.

-FSS is not an accounting firm and this is in no way an official audit.
-Furthermore, there may be a conflict of interest here.
-Eugene Sullivan, senior partner at FSS, is also an advisor to Noble Bank, where Bitfinex/Tether does its banking.
+FSS is not an accounting firm.
+Furthermore, there appears to be a conflict of interest.
+FSS Senior Partner Eugene Sullivan is also an advisor to Noble Bank, where Bitfinex and Tether hold accounts.

 “The bottom line is an audit cannot be obtained,” Stuart Hoegner, Bitfinex and Tether’s general counsel, tells Bloomberg.
 “The big four firms are anathema to that level of risk….
 We’ve gone for what we think is the next best thing.”